 Float fishing sandeel: Sandeel also make a great float fished bait with pollock especially keen to take this bait, although coalfish, mackerel and a number of other species can also be caught.
 Wiuth fresh or defrosted sandeels it is best to feed sandeels along the hook but have the hook point exit from the middle of the sandeels belly.
 This will leave the tail to move in the tide and provide an additional visual attraction.
 Live sandeel can also be used to float fish with most anglers hooking the sandeel through the mouth with the hook coming out of the gill.

 Live baiting: Sandeels are one of the most popular species to use as a live bait.
-As with float fishing it is best to put the hook through the mouth and then out just behind the gills, although some anglers believe that hooking sandeels through the tail allows them to move around in a more natural manner.
+As with float fishing, it is best to put the hook through the mouth and then out just behind the gills, although some anglers believe that hooking sandeels through the tail allows them to move around in a more natural manner.
 The main problem with live baiting is that a cast of any force will be likely to kill the sandeel, although anglers fishing from a deep rock mark or pier may be able to lob out a gentle cast and still keep the sandeel alive.
-Another option is to simply lower the rig baited with the live sandeel into the water, a method which can have good success off piers or deep water rock faces.
+From deep water rock marks and piers, it may be possible to simply lower the baited rig directly down into the water which will see the sandeel live for much longer.

 Greater Sandeel Bait Presentation